polysyllabic/chaos/docs/chaosface.md

 2. Download or clone this repository onto that computer.

-3. Run the dedicated Chaosface remote installer.
-This is separate from the Raspberry-Pi `install.sh` and can be run by itself.
+3. Run the dedicated Chaosface standalone installer.
+This is separate from the Raspberry-Pi `install.sh` flow and is intended for a separate computer that hosts Chaosface.

    Linux / macOS:
    - Open a terminal in the repository root.
-   - Run: `./chaosface/install/install_chaosface.sh`
+   - Run: `./chaosface/install/install_chaosface_standalone.sh`

    Windows (Command Prompt or PowerShell):
    - Open a terminal in the repository root.
-   - Run: `chaosface\install\install_chaosface.bat`
+   - Run: `chaosface\install\install_chaosface_standalone.bat`

    Notes:
    - By default this installs to `~/chaosface-runtime` (or `%USERPROFILE%\chaosface-runtime` on Windows).
    - To choose a different install directory, pass `--install-dir <path>` to either installer.
+   - Do not run the remote installer with `sudo` unless you also pass `--install-dir`; otherwise the default `~` resolves to `/root` and the runtime lands under `/root/chaosface-runtime`.

 4. Start Chaosface from the installed runtime directory: